WillRyan1282/quest-submissions/README.md

 	3) Explain the difference between a script and a transaction:

 	  Scripts are viewable data without a fee whereas transactions change the data on the blockchain often costing a fee.

+Day Two Quest

+	1) What are the 5 Cadence Programming Language Pillars?

+		Safety and Security, Clarity, Approachability, Developer Experience, Resource Oriented Programing.

+	2) In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?

+		 Safety is a best practice in most is not all situations and fields but when handling information, money, and assets it's important to be safe.
+Clarity 	      helps provide safety with ease of understanding and helps eliminate mistakes.
+Approachability so development can come quick and efficiently.
+Developer      		Experience is a best practice going forward in a competitive marketplace.
+Providing quality UX is key to attracting users and in this case programmers.